 Priority Bill List

 Each year CBHDA Supports and Opposes key legislation in 5 major policy areas: housing and homelessness, children and youth, substance use disorders, the Mental Health Services Act and criminal Justice.
 This partial picture of 2019 legislation, does not reflect our full policy agenda but rather our top priorities for this 2 year session.
-To open the full list of bills we are tracking in PDF format, click here.
+To see our Priority Bill List, please click here.